What Trump's Generation Learned About the Civil War

 Historians today broadly agree that a slaveholding aristocracy was irreconcilable with the nation’s founding pledges of liberty and equality, and that decades of compromises between top American statesmen only delayed an inevitable confrontation.
 But the president’s view that the conflict could’ve been “worked out” would’ve fit at home in another place: the history classes of his youth.

 Until the late 1960s, history curricula in Trump’s home state of New York largely adhered to a narrow vision of American history, especially when discussing slavery, the Civil War, and its aftermath.
 This was true in the predominately white public schools throughout the country.
 The African American experience and its broader significance received little to no attention.
-When textbooks did cover black Americans, their portrayals were often based racist tropes or otherwise negative stereotypes.
+When textbooks did cover black Americans, their portrayals were often based on racist tropes or otherwise negative stereotypes.
 Trump’s understanding of the Civil War may be out of step with current scholarship, but it’s one that was taught to millions of Americans for decades.

 “The dominant story was that secession was a mistake, but so was Reconstruction,” Jonathan Zimmerman, a New York University professor who studies the history of American education, told me.
 “And Reconstruction was a mistake because [the North] put ‘childlike’ and ‘bestial’ blacks in charge of the South, and the only thing that saved white womanhood was the Ku Klux Klan.
 When African Americans read this in their textbooks, they obviously bristled.”